Chef Preeti Mistry Talks Educating Kids on Food and The Importance of Shows Like Netflix’s Waffles + Mochi

 What role do spices play in your cooking?

 My cooking without spices and herbs would be nothing, that’s the backbone.
-There’s an Indian saying “With the right masala you can even make rocks take good.”
+There’s an Indian saying “With the right masala you can even make rocks taste good.”
 Everything I do is spices and herbs.
 We used to have jars of spices in the restaurant and people thought they were decor, but no, we used all of them.
 It’s hard for me to do simple recipes because it’s always a little bit of this and that.
 I used a lot of recipes before I could look at a shelf of whole spices and know what I wanted to do with them.

 Why Puri Puri for the show?